n0shake/blog/content/blog/reflections/reflections.md

 ## Reflections

 - Booking business class tickets for parents was a no-brainer.
 Future follow-up would be if this is required for all flights or for only long duration journeys.
-- Travelling back home is way easier since we have way many public modes of transportation.
+- Traveling back home is way easier since we have way many public modes of transportation.
 This wasn't the case in the US for my parents since they do not drive.
 Having extra CSPs for Dad and sis helped tremendously.
 - After initial stumbles, we landed on using Google Fi for my Dad and sis to communicate locally while we were out and about. ~$100 but reliable.
 - Mom suffered a small bout of vertigo prior to our Norfolk trip and we struggled to find relevant medicine(s).
 Carrying medicine for this ailment in-tow while departing from India might be more prudent next time.
 - I did spend $10 to subscribe to IPTV, although the ROI wasn't much.
 The big use-case for this service was to see latest Indian news, but there were two learnings: Indian news at ~8:30 PM EST isn't as captivating and although not exactly live, YouTube fills in the void just fine.